Profile: Dr. Tony Bonanzino

 While employed by the large German pharmaceutical company Bayer AG, Tony was sent to Spokane, Washington for an assignment at the Bayer subsidiary, Hollister-Stier Labs, a small pharmaceutical and bio-technology company.
 When Bayer AG announced that it would sell Hollister-Stier Laboratories, Tony decided to lead a team to negotiate with Bayer for a leveraged buyout of Hollister-Stier Laboratories.

 Tony also earned a Ph.D. in Leadership Studies from Gonzaga University, and continues to invest a great deal of his time in community projects and various non-profit organizations.
 He coaches young people in various team sports and still teaches one class each semester at the School of Business at Gonzaga University.
-He shared that his leveraged buyout of Hollister-Stier Labs is a case study at the Gonzaga School of Business.
-I initially interviewed Dr. Tony Bonanzino for almost two hours at his home in Spokane, Washington.
+He discusses his leveraged buyout of Hollister-Stier Labs as a case study at the Gonzaga School of Business.
 Dr. Bonanzino continues to run his successful firm, Hollister-Stier Laboratories, while serving in a number of leadership posts in the Spokane business community.